Bernardo-MG/dreadball-model-api/src/site/markdown/index.md

 ## What exactly does this library offer?

-A model defining all the entities which take part on the Dreadball game, oriented to handling workflows such as team creation.
+A model defining all the entities which take part on the Dreadball game, meant mostly for storing data to be used on a more complex system.

 This includes: